ppy/osu-wiki/wiki/Game_Modifiers/Random/en.md

 <!-- image "Comparison between original (left), Random only (middle), and Random with Co-Op (right) for osu!mania-specific (top) and non-specific (bottom)" -->

 The **Random** mod is a [game modifier](/wiki/Game_Modifiers) for [osu!mania](/wiki/Game_Modes/osu!mania) that aims to give players an interesting and fun experience for osu!mania by randomizing the note placement.
-Although it will not change the length of the notes, and it is not shuffled every time Random is used.
+The Random mod will not change the length of the notes, and it is not shuffled every time Random is used.

 [o!m]: /wiki/shared/mode/mania.png "osu!mania"